 Rhonda (whose real name has been altered for privacy), is a 55-year-old female patient with three teeth missing in her top front arch.
-She lost the teeth almost 20 years ago in an auto-accident.
+She lost her teeth almost 20 years ago in an auto accident.
 After the accident, Rhonda got a dental bridge because it was the quickest and least expensive option.
 The bridge was fine 20 years ago, but now Rhonda wants to replace her missing teeth with a more permanent and attractive solution.
 Unfortunately, the tissues around her missing teeth have dramatically receded due to wearing a bridge for so many years.
 Her doctor determined that she needed tissue grafting before she could get dental implants.

 Occasionally, in patients like Rhonda, after years of wearing a bridge, gums can recede, leaving sensitive areas of the root exposed and vulnerable.
 This can cause greater chances of infection, disease, pain, and decay.
 So what can be done to combat these?
 According to dental researchers, tissue grafting has been extremely effective in helping make gums strong, healthy, and resistant to further recession.

 To combat dangerous bone deterioration and the characteristic flattening of the jawbone after tooth loss, procedures were created to help rebuild healthy jawbone volume.
-Initially these procedures were designed to help patients simply wear their dentures and chew enough to eat solid foods.
+Initially, these procedures were designed to help patients simply wear their dentures and chew enough to eat solid foods.
 Early attempts at bone grafting used large and dense rib bones.
 These efforts required extensive hospital stays and painful skin grafts to prevent the displacement of the bone graft when the patient moved, talked, or chewed.
 The early procedures were usually ineffective, painful, and often unsuccessful.